VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 ### Recent Decisions

-1. **OpenAI Configuration:** Model (gpt-4), temperature (0.7), and max_tokens (2000) are hardcoded in `shared/config.py` for easier development iteration.
+1. **OpenAI Configuration:** Model (gpt-4) and temperature (0.7) are in `shared/config.py` for easier development iteration.
 These can be adjusted directly in code as needed, avoiding environment variable friction during development.

 ### Current Blockers